Doing Things Right the First Time (A Very Important Read)

 The system will develop you better than on your own.

 You think you can do a better job, but you can’t.
 For example, you think you can do a better job because you found that blog about that secret, cutting-edge workout routine and nutrition guide.
 But it doesn’t matter.
-It doesn’t matter cause the system forces consistency, diagnostics, and measurables.
+It doesn’t matter cause the system forces consistency (and you can't beat consistency), diagnostics, and measurables.
 They may not be the best out there, but they are better than your sloppy, half-ass, and inconsistent version of the “best” or “secret” practices.

 Don’t believe me?
 Who do you think is going to do better working out for the first time in their life?
 Some guy all alone at his home, or a guy with a group of friends at the gym motivating him, showing him the ropes, and ringing his doorbell when he doesn’t show up.

-Even if you did turn yourself into a badass bodybuilder on your own, you probably wasted so much time (our most valuable resource) figuring it out that it cost you so many other things.
+Even if you did turn yourself into a badass bodybuilder on your own, you probably wasted so much time (our most valuable resource) figuring it out on your own that it cost you so many other things.

 With virtually no exceptions, using the system to develop yourself is your best option in all aspects of life, not just fitness.